Weighing the Upfront Investment Against Long-Term Comfort and Energy Savings

 The Major Advantages of Going Tankless

 Switching to an on-demand system is a significant upgrade for your home’s plumbing infrastructure.
-While the technology operates entirely differently from the standard tanks most of us grew up with, the everyday benefits can drastically improve your daily comfort and lower your carbon footprint.
+While the technology operates entirely differently from the standard tanks most of us grew up with, the everyday benefits can drastically improve your daily comfort and lower your carbon footprint over the long term.

 Endless Hot Water Supply and Purer Water

 The biggest selling point for these units is right in the name: on-demand.
-Unlike a traditional tank that holds a finite amount of heated water, a tankless unit fires up instantly as water passes through the heat exchanger.
+Unlike a traditional tank that holds a finite amount of heated water, a tankless unit fires up instantly as water passes through the highly conductive heat exchanger.
 This means if you have houseguests or a large family, you don’t have to schedule showers in shifts.
-You can hop in the shower immediately after your spouse without dreading that sudden drop in temperature.
+You can hop in the shower immediately after your spouse without dreading that sudden, uncomfortable drop in temperature.

 An often overlooked benefit of going tankless is the cleanliness of the water itself.
 Traditional storage tanks continuously hold water in a steel drum, which slowly accumulates rust, hard water scale, and sediment at the bottom over the years.
 Because tankless models do not store water, they completely eliminate the risk of bathing in or consuming water that has been sitting in a deteriorating metal container.
 The result is consistently purer, cleaner water flowing directly from your municipal supply to your tap.